 SUMO uses the gettext tooling to maintain a list of translated strings.
 The main work of translation is done by the community using Weblate.
-Every change at Weblate creates a commit into their clone of the SUMO repository which will be merged (currently manually) into the main line after review.
-The weblate repository gets updated automatically by a webhook installed by Eclipse at the main repo.
+Every change at Weblate creates a commit into their clone of the SUMO repository which will be merged (currently manually, see below) into the main line after review.
+The Weblate repository gets updated automatically by a webhook installed by Eclipse at the main repo.

 So if you want to add translation strings open an account at Weblate and start.